-Patriots influence across NFL creates challenge for team in free agency
+Patriots' influence across NFL creates challenge for team in free agency

 The Patriots then checked in on slot receiver Cole Beasley, who said his final decision came down to staying in Dallas, joining New England, or signing with Buffalo.
 Beasley chose Buffalo, where former Patriots receivers coach Brian Daboll is offensive coordinator.
 The Bills, not surprisingly, were also an aggressive suitor for Humphries.

-It's unknown how the Patriots viewed a potential reunion with slot receiver Danny Amendola, but once the Lions were willing to offer $4.5 million, that possibility quickly went off the board.
+It's unknown how the Patriots viewed a potential reunion with slot receiver Danny Amendola, but once the Lions were willing to offer $4.5 million, that possibility quickly evaporated.

 Though the Patriots and tight end Dwayne Allen left open the possibility of his return after he was released for salary-cap purposes, that never came close to materializing as former New England defensive playcaller Brian Flores, in his first year as Dolphins head coach, saw the value in bringing him to Miami (two-year deal, maximum value of $7 million).

 And on Saturday, valuable swing offensive tackle LaAdrian Waddle was signed to a one-year deal by the Bills.
-The Patriots had kept an open dialogue with Waddle to possibly bring him back, but the Bills were ultimately willing to up the bidding to a higher level than the club was comfortable going.
+The Patriots had kept an open dialogue with Waddle to possibly bring him back, but the Bills were ultimately willing to up the bidding to a higher level than the Patriots were comfortable with.

-It's a dynamic Belichick and the Patriots have been challenged with in the past, such as when Romeo Crennel became head coach in Cleveland (2005), Eric Mangini with the Jets (2006) and Josh McDaniels with the Broncos (2009), but one could make the case it has never quite been as prevalent as it is this year.
+It's a dynamic Belichick and the Patriots have been challenged with in the past, such as when Romeo Crennel became head coach in Cleveland (2005), Eric Mangini joined the Jets (2006) and Josh McDaniels took over the Broncos (2009), but one could make the case it has never quite been as prevalent as it is this year.

-2. For a franchise that takes pride being on top of the smallest details, it was surprising to me how things unfolded with the Patriots and Humphries.
+2. For a franchise that takes pride in being on top of the smallest details, it was surprising to me how things unfolded with the Patriots and Humphries.
 The Patriots were willing to offer more than what Humphries signed for in Tennessee, according to league sources, but that offer didn't come until after Humphries had verbally committed to the Titans.
-Humphries grew up in South Carolina, attended Clemson, and landed in the NFL because Titans general manager Jon Robinson vouched for him after he took part in a rookie tryout with the Buccaneers when Robinson was Tampa's assistant GM.
-Because of that, coupled with Tennessee not having state income tax, the Patriots had to know they had some geographical/football-roots/financial factors working against them in their pursuit of Humphries.
+Humphries grew up in South Carolina, attended Clemson, and landed in the NFL because Robinson vouched for him after he took part in a rookie tryout with the Buccaneers (Robinson was Tampa's assistant GM at the time).
+Because of that, coupled with Tennessee not having state income tax, the Patriots had to know they had some geographical, football roots and financial factors working against them in their pursuit of Humphries.
 But they seem to have realized it too late, as they didn't come with their best and most aggressive pitch until after Humphries verbally committed to the Titans.
 Humphries acknowledged to Tennessee reporters that, as tough of a decision as it was after the Patriots came back to him, he wasn't turning back once he gave the Titans his word.
 In the end, Humphries still might have signed with the Titans, but at least the detail-oriented Patriots would have known they gave themselves the best chance to land one of their top targets.

 3. A few follow-up thoughts on the Patriots' aggressive pursuit of Humphries: